 Among the notable players on that North Stars roster included current NHLers in goaltender Carter Hutton and defenceman Robert Bortuzzo.

-Hutton, now a member of the Buffalo Sabres, lead all NHL netminders in both goals-against average and save percentage in 2017-18 while with the St. Louis Blues.
+Hutton, now a member of the Arizona Coyotes, lead all NHL netminders in both goals-against average and save percentage in 2017-18 while with the St. Louis Blues.

-As for Bortuzzo, he remains on the Blues roster having set personal bests in ice time in 2017-18.
+As for Bortuzzo, he remains on the Blues roster having set personal bests in ice time in 2017-18, and was a member of the 2019 Stanley Cup championship team.

 After winning the DHC, Fort William advanced to the then Royal Bank Cup in Brampton, Ont.